 The meaning of the word is an important concept in Daoist teachings and makes those teachings much more accessible to Mandarin speakers (which may explain why it has thrived since ancient times).
 The effects of these ancient beliefs on modern Chinese values and culture are still present today.
 Clearly, the deep-rooted meaning of the term Xin is something a Mandarin learner would want to take to heart if they truly wanted to understand the implications behind the word.

-The history of a culture explains the power a term or idea can carry in a language, but it also explains the existence of certain (sometimes seemingly random) linguistic elements.
+The history of culture explains the power a term or idea can carry in a language, but it also explains the existence of certain (sometimes seemingly random) linguistic elements.

 To really understand, you also have to ask yourself about the influence of other cultures on a language.